 Flatbread Pepperoni Pizzas: ALDI flatbreads are the perfect canvas, and come in a pack of two.
 Spread with jarred red sauce (or pesto) and top with thin slices of fresh mozzarella and pepperoni.
 Bake at 400 degrees F until melty and bubbly on top.
 Serve with green salads.
 (Another flatbread option: ALDI’s jarred pesto sauce, fresh mozzarella, and drizzle of their Baslamic Glaze.)

-Hummus Plate: Hummus plates are especially fun for family movie nights or eating on the patio, a low-effort dinner option for hot days when you don’t want to turn on the stove.
+Hummus Plate: This is a no-cook ALDI meal idea!
+Hummus plates are especially fun for family movie nights or eating on the patio, a low-effort dinner option for hot days when you don’t want to turn on the stove.
 Serve one or two varieties with veggies, crackers or pita chips, olives, and cheese.

 Veggie Burgers: ALDI carries at least two varieties of veggie burger patties you can grill or cook on the stovetop.
 Pick up a package of buns and cheese.
 Serve with salads and fresh fruit.

-Black Bean Burritos: Heat drained, rinsed black beans (or pinto beans) in a skillet on the stove, smashing with a fork.
+Black Bean Burritos: This may be a cheap ALDI meal but it’s full of protein.
+Heat drained, rinsed black beans (or pinto beans) in a skillet on the stove, smashing with a fork.
 You can stir in some taco seasoning or your own taco seasoning blend.
 Spoon onto the center of warmed tortillas, sprinkle with cheese, and add some salsa.
 (Sliced avocado inside would be yummy too.)
 Fold in the sides, roll, and eat!